-Once, I swaggered down what I thought was my path, otherwise known as the job I’d wanted since I was 16 years old.
+It’s funny to write this; I always swaggered down what I thought was my path, otherwise known as the job I’d wanted since I was 16 years old.

-But, one year ago, I was shaken from my reverie, when my dear friend A. flew to San Francisco to visit.
+But, one year ago, I realized I might’ve lost my way on my internal road map, when my dear friend A. flew to San Francisco to visit.
 At the SFO sidewalk, I watched as she heaved her luggage into my car’s trunk.

 She turned to me triumphantly and announced: “I quit my job yesterday!”

 “Oh my god.
 I’m so jealous.”
 I replied instantly, thoughtlessly, jealousy licking like tiny flames at my guts.
 Jealousy lighting me up, the way passion for my job once had, but no longer.